 What happens if I can’t get all repairs done with the money provided under the insurance company’s estimate?

 Oftentimes an insurance company will internally acknowledge more repairs will likely be necessary in the future, but will not disclose that information to the insured.
 If the amount your insurance company paid is insufficient to complete the necessary work, you should promptly make a request in writing to the insurer to re-open the claim, because repair costs have exceeded what they originally agreed to pay.

 To avoid the lapse of too much time, you should solicit a bid for the work from a reputable contractor before beginning repair work and notify the insurance company if that bid exceeds the amount they agreed to pay.
 Do not think you are bound solely to the estimate prepared by the insurance company’s adjuster.
 Insurance companies frequently low-ball initial estimates, and simply wait for the policyholder to chase them down for the correct amount, with every expectation many people will simply give up.

-Our firm has the experience, intellectual firepower and financial resources necessary to handle complex litigation against the insurance industry and win – we have done it before against virtually every major insurance group, and we can do it for you.
-To ensure that we are able to provide the best possible representation, and to distinguish ourselves from other lawyers, we limit our practice to commercial properties such as office buildings, apartment complexes, churches and other high value buildings, and we do not handle single family residential properties.
+Our firm has the experience, intellectual firepower and financial resources necessary to handle property dispute claims against the insurance industry – and win.
+We've done it before against nearly every major insurance group, and we can do it for you.
+To ensure that we are able to provide the best possible representation, and to distinguish ourselves from other lawyers, we limit our practice to commercial properties such as office buildings, apartment complexes, churches and other high value buildings, excluding single-family residential properties.